cloudstrife1117/BitcoinPrediction/README.md

 3. The "MLP head" mentioned in the Vision Transformer paper[[1]](#reference_anchor1) now doesn't ouput with the activation of sigmoid or softmax, it is output using linear activation for continuous values.
 ## Results
 The data is from 29 Aug 2017 to 17 Jun 2022 in the unit of a day, which includes the price, open, high, low and volume.
 The input takes 7 days of data and output the next day as prediction.
 There are two models one taking the first 90% of the timeline as training the following 10% as testing, and the other on is taking 80% of the timeline as training, 10% of the following timeline as validation and 10% of the following timeline as testing.<br/>
 1. Below shows the first model that uses 90% of the timeline as training.
-The orange line is the training data and the green line is the testing data.
+The blue line is the ground truth, the orange line is the training data and the green line is the testing data.
   <br/>**90% Model ViT_7_32_V1 Figure:**<br/>
   ![ViT_7_32_V1.jpeg](Figure/ViT_7_32_V1.jpeg)
 2. Below shows the second model that uses 80% of the timeline as training.
-The orange line is the training data, the green line is the validation data and the red line is the testing data.
+The blue line is the ground truth, the orange line is the training data, the green line is the validation data and the red line is the testing data.
   <br/>**80% Model ViT_7_32_Test Figure:**<br/>
   ![ViT_7_32_Test.jpeg](Figure/ViT_7_32_Test.jpeg)
 ## Short Conclusion